 Attached to your Power of Attorney, you'll find a list of helpful tips on what to do next.
 As a Rocket Lawyer member, you will be able to make edits, save it as a PDF document or Word file, or sign it.
 Finally, your agent(s), care providers, and other impacted parties should receive a copy of your final document.

 The specific rules and restrictions will be different in each state; however, in Kansas, your document will require notarization or the signatures of two witnesses.
 The witnesses to your document should not be anyone who is responsible for the cost of your health care, nor should they be family members (including your spouse or adopted children), heirs, or any other beneficiaries.
 Finally, as a basic standard, witnesses will need to be 18 years old or older, and no witness should also be your PoA agent.

-See Kansas Healthcare Power of Attorney law: Chapter 58, Art.
+See Kansas Medical/Healthcare Power of Attorney law: Chapter 58, Art.
 6, Section 25